 Industry analyst Ming-Chi Kuo says the initial device will weigh less than a pound with future models weighing even less.
 Weight is a primary metric for VR since long sessions could lead to discomfort if the headset is too heavy.
 With the advent of the "metaverse," some users may expect to be comfortable for hours-long sessions.

 Initial reports suggested that the VR headset would utilize the iPhone to process its software, but more recent rumors suggest the headset will be a stand-alone device.
 One report from Kuo said that it would have M1-level processing for high-end applications and development.
+The M2 is also an option now that it is available.

 Such power would be needed for developers to create the next generation of AR and VR experiences.
 Ultimately, the Apple VR headset will be a stepping stone to creating content for an AR headset, dubbed "Apple Glass."